 Pretrial discovery, available only to lawsuit litigants, is a powerful way to obtain evidence from the defendant.
 Below is a list of legal weapons you can use against the defendant, and the defendant can use against you:

-• Demands for production: You can demand to inspect physical evidence, and you can demand copies of documentation.
+- Demands for production: You can demand to inspect physical evidence and request copies of documentation.

 If the defendant refuses to cooperate, you can ask the court to intervene with punitive sanctions.